 Hestenes, David and Jane Jackson (1997).
 Partnerships for Physics Teaching Reform -- a crucial role for universities.
 In E. Redish & J. Rigden (Eds.)
 The changing role of the physics department in modern universities.
 American Institute of Physics.
 Available at http://modeling.asu.edu

 Jackson, Jane (1997).
 Get Real!
 A “Methods of Teaching Physics” Course Instructed by a High School Physics Teacher.
 In E. Redish & J. Rigden (Eds.)
 The changing role of the physics department in modern universities.
 American Institute of Physics.

 (Nationwide presentations are listed on my CV.)

-In January 2015, the ASU Modeling Instruction Program and Master of Natural Science (MNS) degree program were designated “Accomplished STEM Programs” and added to the online STEMworks Database at http://changetheequation.org/stemworks , after a rigorous review.
-STEMworks is sponsored by Change the Equation, a coalition of Fortune 500 companies.
+In January 2015, the ASU Modeling Instruction Program and Master of Natural Science (MNS) degree program were designated “Accomplished STEM Programs” and added to the online STEMworks Database at https://stemworks.wested.org/arizona-state-university-modeling-instruction-and-master-natural-science-programs , after a rigorous review.
+At that time, STEMworks was sponsored by Change the Equation, a coalition of Fortune 500 companies; later, STEMworks moved to the WestEd website.
 It is a critical resource for funders.